-- The space should feel enlivened with sufficient seating. - The entrance to baggage conveyors is on this level and currently built into pavement. - Original concrete columns should remain unpainted. - Confirm any provisions for smoking areas with the project manager.
-Keep smoking areas away from doors and air intake. - Concrete to remain raw and exposed.
+- The space should feel enlivened with sufficient seating. - The entrance to baggage conveyors is on this level and currently built into pavement. - Confirm any provisions for smoking areas with the project manager.
+Keep smoking areas away from doors and air intake.